shenovad/cse15l-lab-reports/labreport3.md

 /home/docsearch/.git/branches
 ```

 The `find -empty` command allows us to find files or directories that are empty.
-In the first example, I searched for all the files that were empty using `find ~ -type f -empty", where the output displayed all the files that were empty with no contents.
+In the first example, I searched for all the files that were empty using `find ~ -type f -empty"`, where the output displayed all the files that were empty with no contents.
 In the next example, I searched for directories that are empty using `find ~ -type d -empty`.
 This displayed the paths for the directories that do not contain any files.
 This command can be useful for us to see the contents of our files and directories, which can help us understand our working directory better.

 Sources used:
 - https://www.geeksforgeeks.org/find-command-in-linux-with-examples/